photonia-io/photonia/README.md

     - Create a tag with the prefix **release-** and the version, eg: **0.1.3** (resulting tag: **release-0.1.3**)
     - Prefix the release title with the release version, eg: **0.1.3 - An awesome release**
 2. Publish the release
+3. Go to Jenkins and build the tag